 A recent Bible reading from a popular app was from the 91st Psalm.
+It provided me so much comfort in the struggles of the day.
+I pray that it will do the same for you.

 To tell you all the truth, I have been struggling of late.
 A bunch of issues have been piling up in my life, some bigger than others, and it is wearing me down.
 This is rare territory for me because I am typically able to navigate these kinds of things pretty well.
 I am typically the one that is able to point to God’s promises through anything.
 This time it’s impacting me differently.